 Video presentations are a common audiovisual medium, allowing the presenter to introduce many facts engagingly.
 However, we can repurpose those same videos to create webinars, upload them to social media platforms, and even upload them to our websites.

-The first element to consider is deciding whether you intend to repurpose existing videos or if you’re making a video from scratch out of a presentation.
+The first element to consider is deciding whether you intend to repurpose existing videos or if you’re making a long or short video from scratch out of a presentation.
 In the first case, consider your video’s format, extension, and aspect ratio – then check if it’s suitable for your destination.
 If yes, upload it, considering the required captions, description, and SEO optimization.
 If the video requires adjustments, opt for high-quality editing software like Adobe Premiere, Sony Vegas, or similar to perform the necessary tweaks to ensure it meets the destination’s guidelines.
+If your video is too long, you can use a video trimmer tool to make a short version of your video, too, and generate two pieces of content from the same raw content.

 In the second case, you should check all the written or graphical elements and use them as a script for your video.
 Images such as photos, graphs, charts, etc., can be used.
 AI video-making tools can make the job easier as you just upload a script and let a human prop speak in your name.
 The results may look off-putting for some niche audiences, as the characters typically don’t blink during the speech’s length.